carloschon/simple_waypoints/README.md

 A minetest 0.4.17+ mod that lets you set waypoints/beacons at current position.

 #### How it works
+There's a text interface and a GUI.
+Use whichever suits you best.

+TEXT INTERFACE:

 - Just use the following commands
 ```